BillCruise/CleaningData/README.md

 Course Project for Coursera's "Getting and Cleaning Data" section 006

 Prepares a tidy data that can be used for later analysis.
 Data for the project was collected from the accelerometers from the Samsung Galaxy S smartphone.
-The data was originally downloaded on August 19, 2014 from:
+The complete data set was downloaded on August 19, 2014 from:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip